bluephoenix47/cs2500-f13-client/README.md

 Handin client package CS2500 for Fall 2014.

-If a PLT file is needed, use `git checkout master distribute-plt`.
+If a PLT file is needed, use `git checkout master build-plt`.

 # Install instructions
 First, ensure any older semesters are removed: